Paintersrp/portfolio-v2/src/content/post/automating-an-astro-portfolio-deployment.md

 ### Setting Up the Git Pre-Push Hook

-To ensure your changes are deployed before they are pushed to the repository, follow these steps:
+To fully automate the deployment process, we'll set up a Git pre-push hook that runs the `make deploy` command before any `git push` operation.
+This ensures that our changes are deployed before being pushed to the remote repository.

 1. **Navigate to the hooks directory**: Go to the `.git/hooks` directory within your local repository.
 2. **Create the pre-push script**: If it doesn't already exist, create a file named `pre-push` in the hooks directory.